al2na/researchBlog/template/posts/2015_06_01_mouse_human_transcriptomics.md

 ## <a id="addendum"></a> Addendum

-As I looked at the comment section of the Goav & Man article yesterday, I noticed that there were direct replies from S. Lin in a couple of places.
+As I looked at the comment section of the Gilad & Man article yesterday (June 1, 2015), I noticed that there were direct replies from S. Lin in a couple of places.
 In particular is a comment that Lin et al did a second set of sequencing with a new design, and reanalysed the data.
 Links are provided to two figures, a table of the new design and a new 3D PCA plot:

 ![new design](/home/rmflight/Projects/personal/researchBlog/figure/slin_table1part2.jpg)